 It’s amazing to wake up next to you, my love …

-Are you ready to show off your mastery of the expression ‘mi amor’ in all its many forms and guises?
+Mastering the expression ‘mi amor’ in all its many forms and guises is just the beginning!

-Oh, and be sure to level up your knowledge of Spanish terms of endearment even more (yes, it´s possible!) by heading over to our article on the meaning of ‘mi cielo’.
+If you want to level up your knowledge of Spanish terms of endearment even further (yep, it’s possible!), head over to our article on the meaning of ‘MI CIELO’.